The Promise (2011 TV serial): Part 1

 Erin Matthews is a British teenager about to start her gap year.
 She is taken reluctantly to see her grandfather Len, in his eighties, who is in hospital paralysed by a stroke.
 Erin hardly knows him, but whilst helping her mother to clear out his flat she finds a diary of his time in the 6th Airborne Division in British Mandate Palestine after the Second World War.
 Her mother wants to throw it away, but she surreptitiously keeps it.
-She decides to take up her best friend Eliza's offer to spend time in Israel, while she undergoes basic training for her compulsory Israeli military service.
+She decides to take up her best friend Eliza's offer to spend time in Israel, while Eliza undergoes basic training for her compulsory Israeli military service.
 As they fly out Erin starts to read the diary, and becomes fascinated; it opens with Len describing "the worst day of his life so far" – the horror of liberating Bergen-Belsen concentration camp.
 Thereafter the series intercuts between the two stories as they develop, hers in 2005 and his in the 1940s.

 Len's unit is posted to Stella Maris base near Haifa, as part of the forces keeping the fragile peace between Arabs and the growing Jewish population.
 Their first job is to round up Jewish refugees coming ashore from a ship, who are taken to a detention centre.
 The forced showers and captivity behind wire fences remind Len of what he saw in Germany.

 Returning to the beach Len finds a straggler, and is about to let her go when they are spotted by a passing patrol.
 Len is reprimanded; his commander emphasises the danger of Arab insurrection if Jewish immigration is not controlled.
 At the City Hospitality Club in Haifa, Len's corporal Jackie Clough introduces him to two Jewish girls: Ziphora and Clara.
 Clara explains that the club's purpose is to generate goodwill for the Jews, and that she is paid to be there.
 Meanwhile Len leads a search of the kibbutz at Qiryat Haiyim, but finds nothing.
 He is told that the entire secretariat at Stella Maris is Jewish and leaks are very common.